 Robust research governance procedures and policies underpin all research conducted by staff and students at the University.
-This is supported by ethical review, guidance, training and good ethical practice across the University.
+This is supported by ethical review, the issuing of guidance by RGQAC, the provision of training and support for research integrity across the University.

-Individuals with responsibility for undertaking ethical review (School Research Ethics Officers and Research Ethics Committee members) are invited to receive annual training and are able to request expert guidance from the Research Governance Officer as and when queries arise or support is required.
+Individuals with responsibility for undertaking ethical review (School Research Ethics Officers and Research Ethics Committee members) are invited to receive annual training and are able to request expert guidance from the Research Governance Officer in Research and Enterprise Services as and when queries arise or support is required.